SCIInstitute/ShapeWorks/docs/dev/docs.md

 :fa-info-circle: _**Important:**_ If you added a new markdown file to `docs/`, please make sure to include it in it relevant section in `mkdocs.yml` to make it accessible.

-We use github issues to keep track of hanging fruits to improve ShapeWorks documentation.
+We use GitHub to keep track of issues pertaining to ShapeWorks documentation.
 For an internal list of todos, which will be turned to issues, visit [Documentation ToDo List](../todo.md).

 ## Inserting Videos in Documentation